 As a content creator, you know firsthand how many photos you need to take until you get the perfect shot.
 But asking your friends or family members to take a zillion photos of you in *slightly* different poses is somewhat uncomfortable.

-I personally love to take pictures of myself rather than ask people to take them for me.
+I personally love to take photos of myself rather than ask people to take them for me.
 When I’m taking pictures on my own, I don’t feel pressured or rushed to get the shot I’m looking for, and I don’t feel bad when it takes forever.

 This post contains affiliate links.
 When you click on a link within this post and make a purchase, I will earn a commission.
 This is at no additional cost to you.